MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ### Automatically admit people

 This is a per-organizer policy.
 This setting controls whether people join a meeting directly or wait in the lobby until they are admitted by an authenticated user.
-This setting does not apply to dial-in users.
+This setting doesn't apply to dial-in users.

 ![Screenshot showing a meeting with a user in the lobby](media/meeting-policies-lobby.png)